 Go on the Free Walking Tour of Reykjavík

 Cost: Free (Tip welcome)

-In most big cities when looking for things to do you’ll find companies that organise ‘Free Walking Tours’.
+In most big cities when looking for free things to do you’ll find companies that organise ‘Free Walking Tours’.
 The concept is that you meet at a designated point each day, join the tour and if at the end you enjoyed then you leave a tip.
-I recently did a couple on my trip to Budapest and they were amazing.
+I recently did a couple on my trips to Budapest and Berlin they were amazing.

-The tour lasted about 2 hours and was a great way to orientate myself in the city, plus learn a few facts too!
+The tour lasted about 2 hours and was a great way to orientate me in the city, plus learn a few facts too!
 Did you know 3 out of 4 people in Iceland live in Reykjavík!
-You can find more information and book your tour here with Reykjavík City Walk
+You can find more information and book your tour here with Reykjavík City Walk.

 Check out my budget saving tips here – 15 ways to save money in Iceland